RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/6-Human Resources/employees/employee-engagement-process/employee-engagement-process.md

 1. "Select your department."
 (Employees are required to select which department they are from this helps to produce a eNPS score by department and the organisation as a whole).
 2. "On a scale of 0 to 10, how likely are you to recommend this company as a good place to work to your friends or family."
 (This is used to calculate the eNPS score).

-Visit <a href="http://docs.rapidplatform.com/docs/Rapid/Rapid%20Standard/Human%20Resources/HR%20Reporting/Using%20the%20Employee%20Engagement%20Dashboard">Using the Employee Engagement Dashboard</a> for an explanation on how to view the aggregated results of the questionnaires.
+Visit these docs: <a href="http://docs.rapidplatform.com/docs/Rapid/Rapid%20Standard/Human%20Resources/HR%20Reporting/Using%20the%20Employee%20Engagement%20Dashboard">Using the Employee Engagement Dashboard</a>, for an explanation on how to view the aggregated results of the questionnaires.